Church of the Immaculate Conception (Cooks Creek, Manitoba)

-The Church of the Immaculate Conception is a church located in Cooks Creek, Manitoba.
+The Church of the Immaculate Conception is a Ukrainian Greek Catholic church located in Cooks Creek, Manitoba.
 The church was constructed from 1930 to 1938 by the Ukrainian Canadian priest and architect Philip Ruh.
 It was designated a Manitoba Provincial Heritage Site in 1986 and a National Historic Site in 1997.

 History

 The Cook's Creek Parish of the Ukrainian Greek Catholic Church was established in 1929.
 Philip Ruh, a Ukrainian Canadian Catholic priest and architect, was appointed the parish priest and tasked with designing a church that would replace two smaller churches in the area.
 Construction of the church began in 1930 and was finished in 1938, whereupon work on the church's interiors began.
 The church was consecrated in 1952.
 A grotto modeled after that of Sanctuary of Our Lady of Lourdes in France was constructed next to the church in 1954.

 Preservation

 The Church of the Immaculate Conception was named a Manitoba Provincial Heritage Site on 1 May 1986 and then subsequently a National Historic Site on 22 September 1997.
 It was added to the Canadian Register of Historic Places on 14 July 2009.